zevweiss/enthrall/README.md

-Both master and remote functionality should work on Linux and FreeBSD systems running X11 (porting to other *nixes shouldn't be terribly hard) as well as Mac OS X 10.8 and 10.9 (other versions untested).
+Both master and remote functionality should work on Linux and FreeBSD systems running X11 (porting to other *nixes shouldn't be terribly hard) as well as macOS 10.8 and 10.9 (other versions untested).
 To compile you'll need:

  - GNU `make` (`gmake` on some systems)